 The show was hosted by comedian Steve Harvey and supermodel Ashley Graham, while television personality Carson Kressley and runway coach Lu Sierra provided commentary and analysis throughout the event.
 American singer-songwriter Ne-Yo performed during the competition.

-Contestants from 94 countries and territories participated in this year’s pageant, surpassing the previous record of 92 contestants in 2017.
+Ninety-four countries and territories participated in this year’s pageant, surpassing the previous record of 92 contestants in 2017.
 Angela Ponce of Spain became the first openly transgender contestant to compete for the Miss Universe title.

 In 2016, Catriona competed at the Miss World pageant where she ended up as one of the Top 5 finalists.
 She’s the only Filipina to have won both Miss Universe Philippines and Miss World Philippines titles.